Abandoned & Little-Known Airfields:P

 Several other WW2-era Army depots had similar small airfields to support Depot operations.

-as it was not depicted on the 1957 Sacramento Sectional Chart (courtesy of Chris Kennedy).
+as it was not depicted on a 1957 aerial photo nor on the 1957 Sacramento Sectional Chart (courtesy of Chris Kennedy).

 The earliest depiction of Reed Army Airfield which has been located